• Home

 Can’t overstate the importance of using the proper scissors.
 Only use super sharp ones designed for cutting hair.
 Those and those alone are the best scissors for cutting bangs, period.

-Grabbing any ole shears from the junk drawer or out of your kid’s school bag ain’t gonna cut it, pun intended.
+Grabbing any ole household shears from the junk drawer or out of your kid’s school bag ain’t gonna cut it, pun intended.

 Here’s why.
 Dull scissors tend to bend your hair before slicing anything off.
 That can lead to uneven results – at best.
-Or something that looks like a beaver gnawed it off at worst.
-So for anything close to salon results you really need sharp hair shears.
+Or something that looks like a beaver gnawed the ends of your beloved blunt bangs off at worst.

 Ideally for point cutting you want ones with a nice thin tip.